heavendata/heavendata.github.io/en/settings/product-types.md

 |Name | Name of product type as used inside of app.

 ### Attribute Sections
 That's where you define which attributes are available for this kind of product.
-To add / remove attributes, first click "Manage sections" and mark all sections that should be visible.
+To add/remove attributes, first click "Manage sections" and mark all sections that should be visible.
 Then mark each attribute that should be activated.

 |Status|Description |
 --- | ---